 9. A Heavy Dupatta

 Don’t we all want to own that one dupatta that has the power to glam up any outfit we pair it with?
-If you’ve been eyeing one of your mom’s sarees, we think getting a dupatta made would be a really smart thing to do.
+If you’ve been eyeing one of your mom’s old sarees, reusing it by getting a dupatta made would be a really smart thing to do we think.
 You can wear it with a plain suit or even team it with a plain kurti on a special day at work.

 10. Wear It As It Is

 If you’re not comfortable with the idea of letting the tailor run his scissors on the gorgeous piece of cloth.
-There are a lot of sentiments attached to your mother’s old sarees and there’s nothing wrong in wearing it just as it is!
+There are a lot of sentiments attached to your mother’s old sarees and there’s nothing wrong in wearing them just as they are!
+Internal Images: Shutterstock